sous-chefs/line/README.md

   - `delete_from_list` do nothing, the list was not found which implies there is nothing to delete
   - `delete_lines` do nothing, the line isn't there which implies there is nothing to delete
   - `replace_or_add` create file, add the line
+- Chef 12 support is incomplete, some testing of version 2 has been done and the resources pass the integration tests.
+One known feature that does not work is the chef spec matchers.
+The matchers were removed because they are automatically generated in chef 13.

 # Usage